Chief Executive Claire Severgnini announces retirement

 “During my time as Chief Executive, with the amazing support of so many, there have been some incredible achievements for osteoporosis.
 I would like to sincerely thank you all for your support.

 “Together we have built on the legacy of Linda Edwards and our founders who gave us a platform upon which to build.
 With ambition and tenacity, we have indeed achieved a great deal.

 "It has been a truly incredible journey for me, leading the development of services at the charity to improve the diagnosis, treatment and support for those living with osteoporosis.

 "Together, we have implemented an innovative grant scheme to increase the number of DEXA scanners in NHS sites to improve diagnosis and we have led a ground-breaking initiative to enable the growth of Fracture Liaison Services (FLS) in the UK.

 "With the support of the ROS, there have been 29 new FLS services started across the UK in the last five years.
 The services have reached over 10 million people who wouldn’t have otherwise had access, estimated to have prevented over 3,200 hip fractures and saved the health economy £65m.

 "I am extremely proud of all that we have achieved, with our collective efforts recognised this year as we became Royal Osteoporosis Society.

-“The most rewarding experiences for me have always been those centred around meeting people.
+“The most rewarding experiences for me have always been those centered around meeting people.
 Those who have osteoporosis and freely share their experiences, the dedicated health professionals who truly want to make a difference and those who support the efforts of the charity by raising invaluable funds to continue the incredible work we all do.